 Senior leaders have been investing lot of time and efforts in identifying and developing succession pipeline for critical positions in the organization.
 The transition management programmes viz., FTF and LEAD have been very successful and as part of the programme, implementation of Individual Development Plans (IDPs) for talent pool identified through these programmes is being facilitated.
-The IDPs are being reviewed regularly and On-the-Job projects, job enlargement /job rotation, mentoring support to the target group are being provided.
+The IDPs are being reviewed regularly and On-the-Job projects, job enlargement /job rotation, mentoring support to the Talents are being provided.
 Coaching & mentoring was done for select talent across the organization with an intent of developing future leaders.
-Internal employees have been given opportunities to take up higher roles and grow in the system.
+Internal employees have been given opportunities to take up higher roles and grow in the system under Grow from within Scheme.

-The Company had 572 permanent employees on its rolls, as on 31 March 2021.
+The Company had 533 permanent employees on its rolls, as on 31 March 2022.